Sharath trumps Harmeet as Chennai Lions crush Goa Challengers - ExBulletin

 Sharath trumps Harmeet as Chennai Lions crush Goa Challengers

-PUNE: Veteran Indian paddler Achanta Sharath Kamal put in a sparkling performance to beat Harmeet Desai, the country’s top singles player, as Chennai Lions defeated the Goa Challengers 11-4 in the ongoing Ultimate Table Tennis (UTT) Season 4 at the Shiv Chhatrapati Sports Complex here on Saturday.
+Veteran Indian paddler Achanta Sharath Kamal put in a sparkling performance to beat Harmeet Desai, the top singles player in the country, as Chennai Lions beat the Goa Challengers 11-4 in the ongoing Ultimate Table Tennis Season 4 at Shiv Chhatrapati Sports Complex, Mahalunge-Balewadi in Pune on Saturday.

 |